linsong/sedona-mqtt/README.md

  * StrMessage

 The service component is the logical root object for all MQTT worker objects, otherwise it does not do much work.

 The worker component is the key component within the kit, it will establish connection with MQTT broker, and loop over all its children to publish/subscribe data with MQTT broker.
 One worker object represents a connection session to a MQTT broker.
 You can have multiple worker objects to the same or different MQTT brokers at the same time.

 The message component is the data endpoint, you can config the MQTT data topic, how often to publish/subscribe data, the quality of service of data transfer etc. It must be child of a worker component, and under one worker component, you can create multiple message objects.

 #### How to use it ?

 The overall setup steps:
 + create MQTTService object
 create an object of communityMQTT::MQTTService component.
-Where the object is created doesn't matter, we recommend the 'services' folder.
+Where the object is created doesn't matter, but we recommend the 'services' folder.

 + create worker object within MQTTService object Create a communityMQTT::Publisher or CommunityMQTT::Subscriber object just under the MQTTService object, then you will need to config the MQTT broker connection information.
 The following configs must be set:

-    - host (for example: test.mosquitto.org)
+    - host (MQTT broker host, for example: test.mosquitto.org)
     - port  (MQTT default port is 1883)
     - clientid (unique id to identify this publisher)
     - username (optional)